jayasurya17/police-stop-outcome/final_report.md

 ## Random Forest

 We chose random forest as a model to try out because random forests can be influenced less by outliers and that random forest provides a better understanding of the relationship features have with the target and the kind of influence they have on the dataset.
-Random forest is good because having a large number of trees that work together will outperform individual models.
+Random forest is good because having many trees that work together will outperform individual models.
 The way we implemented Random Forest was to put the model inside of Grid Search to best find the hyperparameters to use.
 There were a couple approaches we tried on the model.

 Using GridSearchCV, we found the best parameters out of a list of parameters for n_estimators and max_depth to use on the random forest model.
 Grid search will loop through every possibility in `param_grid` and test it on the model and save the best parameters to use.
 In the end, `n_estimators` as 250 and `max_depth` as None proved to be the best parameters to run random forest on.
 The code block below shows the `param_grid` use to find the best parameters: